 Overview

-Neil is a long-time communications and government professional with experience working in governments and for clients from Washington, D.C., Europe and across the U.S. West.
-Neil’s award-winning media, cybersecurity, policy and crisis communications experience make him a valued member to clients across many disciplines.
+Neil is a communications and government professional with experience working in governments and for clients from Washington, D.C., Europe and across the U.S. West.
+Neil’s award-winning media, crisis communications, policy and cyber security experience make him a valued member to clients across many disciplines.

-As a former journalist, Neil advises clients on strategic communication plans and media relations, bringing his unique ability to find powerful characters and storylines that resonate and drive new narratives.
+As a former journalist and filmmaker, Neil advises clients on strategic communication plans and media relations, helping clients develop new narratives and storylines that resonate and drive revenue.

 Neil has held public diplomacy leadership roles for the U.S. government and international organizations.
-From 2016 to 2022, he helped guide the European Union’s public engagement with the U.S., managing a federal and 50-state partnership strategy that resulted in stronger transatlantic collaboration on issues ranging from data privacy and digital trade to climate action and human rights.
+From 2016 to 2022, he helped guide the European Union’s public engagement with the U.S., managing a federal and 50-state partnership strategy that resulted in stronger transatlantic collaboration on issues ranging from data privacy and trade to nuclear energy and space research.

 Neil’s policy work has resulted in state and federal laws that increase transparency in the fields of energy, improved port and homeland security, and electoral governance.
-After working on the first sanctions against Russia during the Obama administration, Neil went on to be based in Denmark and a career working on international human rights, economic and environmental cooperation, and democracy promotion.
+After drafting the Magnitsky Rule of Law and Accountability Act, the first human rights sanctions the U.S. ever imposed on Russia, Neil went on to serve as a diplomat in Denmark working on international democracy, human rights, and security, economic and environmental cooperation.

 He is also an award-winning documentary filmmaker, having produced the first film featuring survivors from an FBI-run World War II Japanese Internment Camp, as well as other productions featuring the rise of women in politics, the power of bipartisanship and municipal smoking bans.

-Neil holds bachelor’s degrees in journalism and political science from Northwestern University and a master in public administration from Portland State University.
+Neil holds bachelor’s degrees in journalism and political science from Northwestern University and a master’s in public administration from Portland State University.

 *Neil is not a lawyer and does not provide legal advice.